There are now 3 possible online modes for units:

 - In this unit, students learn about a new digital mindset, new digital business models, and new digital strategies.
 Social media is the main transformative digital tool, and is the focus of the unit.
 The unit balances theory and practice.
-Students will run an actual content marketing campaign for a local organisation.
+Students will plan an actual content marketing campaign for a local organisation.

 - Students are able to (1) critically reflect on the role new technologies play in marketing, organisations and society; (2) critically reflect on the theories underpinning the use of new technologies in marketing; (3) exercise judgement to recommend solutions for emerging marketing issues around the integration of new technologies; (4) utilise marketing technologies to communicate to a range of stakeholders; (5) demonstrate competencies to work effectively in diverse teams; (6) demonstrate the ability to give oral presentations in a clear and coherent manner; and (7) demonstrate the ability to produce clear and concise written communication.

 - Indicative assessments in this unit are as follows: (1) participation; (2) marketing campaign; and (3) online test.
 Further information is available in the unit outline.

 - Unit Coordinator(s)